Ffionhaf96/Project-Milestone-1/README.md

 #### **Discovering New Books**

-As a book club member user I want to easily discover new books and reading recommendations on the website so that I can expand my reading horizons and contribute to club discussions (online and offline).
+As a book club member user I want to easily discover new books and reading recommendations on the website so that I can expand my reading horizons and contribute to club discussions.

 Acceptance Criteria:

-- I should be able to browse a curated list of recommended books on the homepage.
+- User should be able to browse a curated list of recommended books on the homepage.
 - Each book recommendation should include a title, cover image, and a brief summary.
-- I should have the option to click on a book to see more details, including event details of the next book club meeting.
+- User should have the option to click on a book to see more details, including event details of the next book club meeting.

 #### **Exploring Club Information:**